Win a free golf book!

 For those staying at the Walt Disney World Resort, rounds at any of their five championship courses is probably too convenient to pass up.

-The premier venue is Tom Fazio's Osprey Ridge, located in the Bonnet Creek complex.
+The premier venue is Tom Fazio's Osprey Ridge course, located in the Bonnet Creek complex.
 For the record, Osprey Ridge is everything expected of a Fazio course.
 It's photogenic with every hole "framed" and impeccably maintained, the holes are balanced and none too severe.
 The routing takes you through attractive native vegetation and highlights large, blown out sand hazards and plenty of water.
 It all seems the perfect compliment to the Disney World entertainment machine.

-The courses are similar in that they are entirely preserved-no homes intrude on either routing.
+The courses are similar in that they are entirely preserved - no homes intrude on either routing.
 Sure, a turnpike bisects Forest Lake but this is no more distracting than the colorful billion-dollar accouterments just outside of Osprey Ridge.
 The undulating greens at Forest Lake alone are worth the visit, and the procession of holes, 13-17, are as good as any other five hole stretch in town.
 The two par threes in this string, fourteen and sixteen, are as much as any golfer could want, playing a combined 439 yards in length from the rear tees, both directly over water.

 Is Forest Lake a poor man's Osprey Ridge?
 If so it's due only to the price.
-Where Osprey Ridge will run you $115-$175 depending on the time of year, Forest Lake is in the $38-$55 range.

 Toned Down or Amped Up?